demisto/content/Packs/AutoFocus/Integrations/AutofocusV2/README.md

 Use the API key when configuring the integration.
 For more information on activating the license see [Activating AutoFocus Licenses](https://docs.paloaltonetworks.com/autofocus/autofocus-admin/get-started-with-autofocus/activate-autofocus-licenses.html).

-## Configure AutoFocus V2 on Cortex XSOAR
+## Configure AutoFocus V2 on Cortex
 ---

 1. * For XSOAR 6.x users: Navigate to **Settings** > **Integrations** > **Instances**.